-Our equity incentive plans govern the treatment of each of our NEOs' equity awards, except for their RSAs and PRSUs, which are governed by grant agreements, upon a termination of employment for cause or without cause by us, without good reason by the executive officers, or due to death or disability.
-In these circumstances, unvested RSAs will be immediately forfeited or terminated.
+Our equity incentive plan governs the treatment of each of our other NEOs' equity awards upon a termination of employment, except for their RSAs, RSUs and PRSUs, which are governed by grant agreements.
+Upon a termination of employment for cause or without cause by us, without good reason by the executive officers, or due to death or disability, unvested RSAs and RSUs will be immediately forfeited or terminated.